Booking Policy with Free Cancellation

 Tanzania - pemba island - top 10 things to do in tanzania

-Pemba Island is a dreamy island getaway and is only a 30-minute flight from Zanzibar.
+Pemba Island is a dreamy island getaway, only a 30-minute flight from Zanzibar.

 While it’s possible to make a day trip out of exploring the archipelago’s northernmost island, there’s something magical about spending a night or three here.

-When you’re not exploring the colorful coral gardens, head inland and conquer the island’s 1,000-meter peaks with your mountain bike.
+When you are not exploring the colorful coral gardens, you can head inland on your mountain bike and conquer the island’s 1,000-meter peaks.

 Still not enough to entice you?